FakeBat Scenario: Nonprofit Organization Deception

 • Browser security analysis reveals nonprofit-themed extensions with broad data access permissions

-• Digital signature verification shows ‘security updates’ lack valid publisher signatures
+• Digital signature verification shows the downloaded updates lack valid publisher signatures

 Tracker Network Investigation: